Negative and Exclusionary Screening

 Revenue Limits

 Revenue thresholds add nuance where blanket bans feel too blunt.
-Investors allow de‑minimis involvement—often below 5 % of sales—while excluding firms materially dependent on the flagged activity.
+Investors may tolerate limited exposure, often less than 5% of sales, while excluding companies that are meaningfully dependent on the flagged activity.

 Do you want to learn more?